 This document is a revised and updated version of the Council's SCI adopted in 2014.
 The SCI does not propose new planning policy or identify new development sites, but primarily considers how best to involve different sectors of the community in plan preparation and in determining planning applications.
-This document reflects the Town and Country Planning (Local Planning) (England) Regulations 2012, the Town & Country Planning (Development Management Procedure)(England) Order 2015, the Localism Act 2011, Section 13(2) of the Neighbourhood Planning Act 2017, the National Planning Policy Framework (NPPF) 2012 (as amended) and the National Planning Policy Guidance (NPPG) 2016 (as amended).
+This document reflects the Town and Country Planning (Local Planning) (England) Regulations 2012, the Neighbourhood Planning (General) Regulations 2012 (as amended), the Town & Country Planning (Development Management Procedure)(England) Order 2015, the Localism Act 2011, Section 13(2) of the Neighbourhood Planning Act 2017, the National Planning Policy Framework (NPPF) 2018 (as amended) and the National Planning Policy Guidance (NPPG) (as amended).